 You might also like this other low carb green bean casserole.

-Use the same skillet and add more butter along with thinly sliced mushrooms.
-Cook them for 3 or so minutes until the mushrooms are cooked.
+Step 4: Using the same pan add more butter along with thinly sliced mushrooms.
+Cook them for 2-3 minutes until the mushrooms are cooked.
 Then add in the cream cheese, heavy cream and half of the gouda cheese.
 Mix this around until the cheeses are melted and everything melds together like the sauce below.
+You can season with salt and black pepper if you wish but it doesn’t really need it.

-Now you just toss the green beans in the creamy mushroom sauce in the same oven proof skillet.
-Or you can mix it together and spoon into a baking dish.
+Step 5: Now you just toss the green beans in the creamy mushroom sauce in the same oven proof skillet.
+Or you can mix it together and spoon the green bean mixture into a baking or casserole dish.

-Now all you have to do is sprinkle the crunchy topping over the green beans and then add the remaining gouda.
-Bake for about 30 minutes until the top is nice and brown.
+Step 7: Sprinkle the crunchy topping over the green beans and then add the remaining gouda.
+Bake for about 25-30 minutes until the top is nice and brown.
+Let cool before serving.
+(Please scroll down to view and print the recipe card.)

 - If you use a oven proof pan like the one above, you won’t have another dish to clean.
 But you can always spoon the green beans into a baking dish and then add the topping before baking.

 - I used gouda cheese in the sauce and topping.
 You can just add it all to the sauce if you want.
 You can also use a different cheese.
-I like gouda because it’s creamy yet stringy but you can try Swiss, gruyere or monteray jack too.
+I like gouda shredded cheese because it’s creamy yet stringy but you can try Swiss, gruyere or even sharp cheddar cheese.
+You could use mozzarella cheese but I don’t feel it has the flavor of these other cheeses.

-- For the green beans you can use fresh or frozen.
+- For the green beans you can use fresh or frozen beans.
 I used frozen from Aldi and they were thinner beans.
 If using thicker beans you might want to cook them for a few more minutes in the microwave.

-As much as I love this keto green bean casserole, I don’t think we will be having it for Thanksgiving.
-Unfortunately my father in law would prefer the cream of mushroom soup version but no worries.
+As much as I love incredible flavor of this keto green bean casserole, I don’t think we will be having it for Thanksgiving.
+Unfortunately my father in law would prefer the traditional version with cream of mushroom soup but no worries.
 I have my frozen leftovers for the day after!

 Keto Green Bean Casserole